 When billing for any type of telehealth visit, it is recommended to indicate the intent and circumstance of the visit and report the most appropriate code(s) based on documentation.
 Note: Global period rules still apply as do the previously mentioned coding guidelines.

-The ADA has released an online course covering Teledentistry in the Era of COVID-19.
+The ADA has released a recorded webinar covering Teledentistry in the Era of COVID-19.
 Teledentistry experts Dr. Paul Glassman and Nathan Suter review reliable sources of information about telehealth and telemedicine relating to dentistry, including HIPAA waivers.

 CMS also released a video providing answers to common questions about the Medicare telehealth services benefit.
 CMS is expanding this benefit on a temporary and emergency basis under the 1135 waiver authority and Coronavirus Preparedness and Response Supplemental Appropriations Act.